-- a.
-Teams may utilize their industry mentor and/or faculty advisor as resources but may not enlist the help of any other individual who has ever been employed as an investment management professional in conducting research. - b.
-The written reports and presentations should be prepared from the perspective of an independent research analyst. - c.
-Teams can read existing research on the subject company, but all analysis should be their own; they may not copy analysis (i.e., plagiarize) from another source into their written reports or presentations.7 Sourced information should be properly cited using a generally accepted citation system.
+- May utilize their industry mentor and/or faculty advisor as resources but may not enlist the help of any other individual who has ever been employed as an investment management professional in conducting research; - b.
+Should prepare the written reports and presentations from the perspective of an independent research analyst; and - c.
+Can read existing research on the subject company, but all analysis should be their own; they may not copy analysis (i.e., plagiarize) from another source into their written reports or presentations.
+Sourced information should be properly cited using a generally accepted citation system.